Adversarial Graph Disentanglement

 \subsubsection{Datasets}

-In the following experiment, we adopt eight real-world graph datasets and the statistics about them are summarized in Table \ref{table::dataset}.
+We adopt eight real-world graph datasets and the statistics about them are summarized in Table \ref{table::dataset}.
 On the evaluation of the semi-supervised node classification and clustering, three citation networks Cora~\cite{Cora}, Citeseer~\cite{Citeseer}, and Pubmed~\cite{Pubmed} are used, whose links and labels represent citations and research fields, respectively.
-In addition, we take three co-authorship and co-purchase graphs, i.e., Coauthor CS~\cite{pitfall}, Amazon Computers~\cite{pitfall}, and Amazon Photo~\cite{pitfall}, for performance evaluation on the task of semi-supervised node classification.
-For the case of multi-label node classification, Wikipedia~\cite{node2vec} and Blogdatalog~\cite{blog} are used.
+In addition, we also take three co-authorship and co-purchase graphs, i.e., Coauthor CS~\cite{pitfall}, Amazon Computers~\cite{pitfall}, and Amazon Photo~\cite{pitfall}.
+For multi-label node classification, Wikipedia~\cite{node2vec} and Blogdatalog~\cite{blog} are used.
 Wikipedia is a co-occurrence network whose labels represent the Part-of-Speech (POS) tags.
-Blogdatalog is a social network, whose labels and links represent user interests and social relations between users respectively.
-Since these two datasets do not contain node features, we instead use the rows of the adjacency matrix as node features.
+Blogdatalog is a social network, whose labels and links represent user interests and social relations respectively.
+Since these two datasets do not contain node features, we use the rows of the adjacency matrix as node features.